-Iran's government committed around one sixth of its budget to healthcare-related functions for the financial year April 2008-March 2009, according to the MOHME.
+Iran's government committed around one-sixth of its budget to healthcare-related functions for the financial year April 2008-March 2009, according to the Ministry of Health and Medical Education (MOHME).
 Approximately IRR70trn (USD7.5bn) was used to fund the ministry health, government insurance schemes, public medical centres and medical universities.